This document shows how to create an admin workstation that you can use to create Anthos clusters on VMware (GKE on-prem) clusters.

 String.
-When a client, like GKE on-prem, sends a request to your vCenter server, the server must prove its identity to the client by presenting a certificate or a certificate bundle.
-To verify the certificate or bundle, GKE on-prem must have the root certificate in the chain of trust.
+When a client, like Anthos clusters on VMware, sends a request to your vCenter server, the server must prove its identity to the client by presenting a certificate or a certificate bundle.
+To verify the certificate or bundle, Anthos clusters on VMware must have the root certificate in the chain of trust.

 vCenter.caCertPath to the path of the root certificate.
 For example: